We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the evening are likely to offer the best value for money for your Kazakhstan trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Kazakhstan trip.
+A flight at midday will more often than not be of higher cost.

 Natural beauty and cultural attractions meet in Almaty, one of the most memorable places that you will ever visit.
 Head down to Kolsai Lakes to enjoy a stroll amid amazing scenery or a tranquil picnic with your travel companions beside the shimmering waters, surrounded by fairy tale woodland.
 The Zenkov Cathedral dominates the city centre with its majestic, subtly colourful architecture, and is well worth a visit thanks to its elegant interiors.
 One of the most inspiring and mysterious landmarks to be found in Almaty is the Tamgaly Tas with its ancient caves, complete with prehistoric fire altars.
 If you want to rub shoulders with the locals, and soak in some exciting contemporary culture, then book in to watch a show at the regal Abai’s Theatre.
 The city is also home to a brilliant variety of different restaurants, cafes, and other eateries, so be sure to investigate the delicious local cuisine during your stay.
 The Botanical Garden is a wonderful place to stroll as you work off a delectable feast, and is filled with fascinating examples of flora native to the region.
 The city boasts plenty of unique museums, such as the Museum of Folk Music Instruments named after Yihlasa, which is a lovely place to visit as a family.